drseg/swift-fsm/README.md

 # Swift FSM
 ### Friendly Finite State Machine Syntax for Swift, iOS and macOS

-Inspired by [Uncle Bob's SMC][1] syntax, SwiftFSM is a pure Swift syntax for declaring and operating a Finite State Machine (FSM).
+Inspired by [Uncle Bob's SMC][1] syntax, Swift FSM is a pure Swift syntax for declaring and operating a Finite State Machine (FSM).
 Unlike Uncle Bob’s SMC, the FSM itself is declared inside your Swift code, rather than as a separate text file, and compiles and runs directly alongside all your other project code.

 This guide is reasonably complete, but does presume some familiarity with FSMs and specifically the SMC syntax linked above.

+## Contents:

+- [Requirements][2]
+- [Basic Syntax][3]
+- [Expanded Syntax][4]

 ## Requirements:

-SwiftFSM is a Swift package, importable through the Swift Package Manager, and requires macOS 12.6 and/or iOS 15.6 or later, alongside Swift 5.6 or later.
+Swift FSM is a Swift package, importable through the Swift Package Manager, and requires macOS 12.6 and/or iOS 15.6 or later, alongside Swift 5.6 or later.

-## Example:
+## Basic Syntax:

 Borrowing from SMC, we have an example of a simple subway turnstile system.
 This turnstile currently has two possible states: `Locked`, and `Unlocked`, alongside two possible events: `Coin`, and `Pass`.